Raising concerns (Whistle-blowing)

 - NHS England Responsible Officers.

-NHS England will work with CCGs, LPNs and Local Representative Committees to support local nominations and during 2016/17 they will establish a network of Freedom to Speak Up Guardians in primary care so that NHS England can offer support, resources and further guidance to individuals in this role.
+NHS England committed to work with CCGs, LPNs and Local Representative Committees to support local nominations and during 2016/17 will establish a network of Freedom to Speak Up Guardians in primary care so that NHS England can offer support, resources and further guidance to individuals in this role.

 To protect workers, the Public Interest Disclosure Act 1998 sets out what are called ‘protected disclosures’.
 These include a ‘qualifying disclosure’ made by a worker which tends to show one or more of the following: